raweru/multinational-retail-data-centralisation/README.md

 The information for each product the company currently sells is stored in CSV format in an S3 bucket on AWS.
 The S3 address for the products data is the following: **s3://data-handling-public/products.csv**.

-We create a few methods to extract, clean and upload the user data.
+We create a few methods to extract, clean and upload the products data.

 1. **extract_from_s3** in DataExtractor uses the boto3 package to download and extract the information returning a pandas DataFrame.
 We need to be logged into the AWS CLI before retrieving the data from the bucket.
 2. **convert_product_weights** in DataCleaning takes the products DataFrame as an argument and converts all different weight units and formats into kg decimal value.